mikarinneoracle/virus-scanning-on-OKE-with-autoscaler/README.md

 This will create 3 Object Storage buckets, an Event rule, a Log Group and a Log and an OCI Queue for the virus scanning to operate on OKE

 ## Configure function

+### Configure the function to write object upload events to the queue

 - In Cloud UI add <code>scanning-writeq</code> function configuration